Search

 In this blog we’ll cover:

-Why you need Continuous Zero Trust
+Why security teams need Continuous Zero Trust

 At SpyCloud, we are firm believers in Continuous Zero Trust because the nature of modern the threat landscape necessitates it – cybercriminals are constantly working to infiltrate or sidestep our security barriers, and we need to shift our checks and balances accordingly as adversaries pivot their attack TTPs.
 To do that effectively, you need to continuously monitor and remediate employee identity exposures that can bypass your authentication systems, like MFA and SSO.